 Seminary Grants & Scholarships

 George Fox Evangelical Seminary(GFES) offers several financial assistance programs for its degree-seeking students.
 Loans are a primary source of financial aid for seminary study.
-A limited number of need-based and academic-based grants and scholarships are available in some programs.
-Check with your financial aid counselor for more information.
+A limited number of grants and scholarships are available in some programs.
+Check with your enrollment counselor for more information.
 All students in need of financial aid are encouraged to apply.

 GFES Seminary Scholarships